Dental Office Manager Resume Format

 Use Sparingly

-Pro Tip: Over 75% of dental clinics use ATS to pre-screen resumes.
-The reverse chronological layout has the highest ATS success rate, making it the safest option for your dental office manager resume format.
+Pro Tip: Over 75% of dental offices use ATS software to filter applications.
+The reverse chronological resume format delivers the highest ATS success rate, making it the safest bet for your dental office manager resume.

 Optimal Resume Structure for a Dental Office Manager